-The Children4Change survey in 2018 revealed that 8 in 10 children in Malaysia have been a victim of bullying, with half of all bullying incidences taking place in the classroom.
-Their experiences are echoed by children across the world.
-Two-thirds of the more than 1 million children and young people from 160 countries, including Malaysia, who responded to the #ENDviolence survey, said they worry about violence in and around school, sharing their experiences of bullying, sexual harassment and corporal punishment in schools.
+UNICEF’s Children4Change survey in 2018 revealed that 8 in 10 children in Malaysia have been a victim of bullying, with half of all bullying incidences taking place in the classroom.
+Their experiences are echoed by children from 160 countries who participated in the #ENDviolence survey.
+Two-thirds of more than 1 million children and young people said they worry about violence in and around school, sharing their experiences of bullying, sexual harassment and corporal punishment in schools.

 “Ending violence in schools is important to me because bullying happens around the world, in every country.
 There are many forms of bullying – mental, emotional, physical, cyberbullying.
 I discovered that every year so many students experience bullying”, said UNICEF Youth Advocate Muhd Saiful Ikhwan bin Musa from Sabah, Malaysia.

 Ikhwan joined over 100 of his peers from Africa, Asia and the Americas in South Africa last December to draw up a set of recommendations detailing what children and young people need to feel protected in and around the school.

 Every child has a right to be safe